 Here's a fun coffee fact you can use to impress friends: Coffee is the seed of the coffee plant and not actually a "bean."
 A single coffee seed contains two “beans” when separated.
 A small percentage of coffee cherries contain a single bean called a “peaberry.”

 "Coffee is a language in itself."

-The best coffee grows at higher altitudes, 3,000 - 6,000 feet above sea level, in a climate with consistent temperature.
-Typically, the higher a coffee grows, the slower it develops, which lends to more intense flavor development.
+The best coffee grows at higher altitudes, 3,000 - 6,000 feet above sea level, in a climate with a consistent temperature.
+Typically, the higher a coffee farm, the slower it develops, which lends to more intense flavor development.

 Coffee is unique compared to other crops in that it produces new flowers and varying stages of ripe cherries throughout the fruiting season.
-This results in ripe cherries needing harvest many times throughout the year.
+This results in ripe cherries needing to be harvested throughout the year.
 For farmers, skilled pickers that can pick ripe cherries among unripe cherries are a valuable asset and worth paying a premium for.

-After harvesting, ripe coffee cherries are transported to a mill, or moved to the milling process immediately if the farm does their own milling.
+After harvesting, ripe coffee cherries are transported to a mill or moved to the milling process immediately if the farm does its milling.
 This is the “processing” stage.

-The two main methods of processing the cherries are the wet/washed and natural/dry methods.
+The two main methods of processing the cherries are wet/washed and natural/dry.
 Within each of these main categories, there are many variations.

 Beans are shaken and washed through a screen to separate the larger ripe cherries from the unripe cherries.
 The ripe cherries will sink to the bottom and the unripe, or “bad,” cherries will float to the top.

 The next stage is pulping.
 After sorting, the cherries are pushed through a screen by machine.
 The leftover pulp is used as fertilizer.
 Cherries that fail to pulp are not ripe enough and will be sorted by hand and used for lower quality coffees.